 Edmonton’s iconic International Festival of Winter Cinema returns to celebrate local and international winter, mountain, and polar cinema on our giant snow screen!

-With a focus on films featuring Indigenous perspectives, winter life, snow, and our changing climate, we are the world’s only free outdoor winter film festival that pays industry-standard screening fees.
+Edmonton's iconic International Festival of Winter Cinema (IFWC) returns to celebrate local and international winter, mountain, and polar cinema on our giant snow screen!
+With a focus on films featuring Indigenous perspectives, winter life, snow (of course!), and our changing climate, we are the world's only free outdoor all-winter film festival that pays screening fees.

-The IFWC is supported by the Alberta Foundation for the Arts, Cultural Human Resources Council, Edmonton Arts Council, Edmonton Screen Industries Office, Town Square Brewing, Silver Skate, Winter City Edmonton, YEGFilm, and many others.
+The IFWC is supported by the Alberta Foundation for the Arts, Cultural Human Resources Council, Edmonton Arts Council, Edmonton Screen Industries Office, Silver Skate Festival, Analog Brewing Company, Winter City Edmonton, YEGFilm, and many others.

 IFWC awards three prizes for the best in winter and local cinema!